casaluca/SkyMapper/README.md

 larger differences (mind you, the distribution of residual is very close to Gaussian, see insets in Fig 11 and 13).
 The uncertainties quoted in this catalogue are obtained propagatig nominal photometric errors through the Teff and [Fe/H] calibrations.
-In addition to that, for the effective temperature calibration, I added in quadrature a scatter of 33K (the rms of Eq 10) plus a constant systematic of 20K (the uncertainty on the zero-point of the Teff scale).
-For the metallicity calibration, I added in quadrature an rms of 15 dex, so that the median uncertainty for the sample peaks approximately at 0.2 dex (the precision suggested when comparing to spectroscopic surveys).
+In addition to that, for the effective temperature calibration, a scatter of 33K (the rms of Eq 10) is added in quadrature.
+A constant systematic of 20K is further included (the uncertainty on the zero-point of the Teff scale).
+For the metallicity calibration, an rms of 15 dex is added in quadrature, so that the median uncertainty for the sample peaks approximately at 0.2 dex (the precision suggested when comparing to spectroscopic surveys).

 | ![My image](https://github.com/casaluca/SkyMapper/blob/master/images/CMD_5mil.jpeg)
 |:--:|